Grandma had called for us to come the nine hour drive north.

 Christmas morning with plait-deutch speaking grandparents, thirty one cousins, teenagers to toddlers to infants, nine tantes, nine oncles—a home buzzing with stories of Uncle John’s new tractor and Cousin Eva: no, not that Eva, Eva Friesen…no, not that Eva Friesen, Jake’s Eva…oh bah yo, you remember, she married Jake the same summer Linda and Corny married.
 Well, anyways, Eva’s mother isn’t doing well...

-Little girls pulled their dresses flat after they’d come back in from the icy old tire hung from the oak by Grandpa’s old shed, stand-swinging in winter.
+Little girls smoothed their dresses flat after they’d come inside from the icy old tire hung from the oak by Grandpa’s old shed.
 You know that Grandma and Grandpa lived there in that shed when they first bought this land?
 Six of their kids lived in that wee shack, through a cold, cold winter.
 No insulation but the 2×4 slabs they found in the trees.
 No warmth but the wood in the fire.

 Big girls disappeared into the cow barn to talk about Kathy’s new bo.
 Kathy’s parents don’t know that she started dating someone in the Somerfelder congregation.
-If they did, you never know what would happen.
 Their two dads were a fightin’ fearsome when they was kids, fought over Aunt Nellie till Uncle Pete won her.
-Of course, Kathy’s just sixteen, but you never know what might happen…

 And the biggest girls, all grown up, wanted to turn back time and leave a few responsibilities to their idyllic childhood dreams, or even sit idly with the men in the green room, and wait impatiently for dinner.

 Tena would come in through the front door, black rubber boots sopping wet just checking on that pig that made herself a nest, near ready to farrow.
-No one knows how she got pregnant, and here Christmas is, and we got no time for her, but she’s right ready to have a few piglets on the eve of Christ’s birth!
+No one knows how she got pregnant, and here it’s Christmas, and we got no time for her, but she’s right ready to have a few piglets on the eve of Christ’s birth!

 Ernie walked through the kitchen door as he stuffed his untucked shirt back under the tub of his tummy.
 Susie, you get me those pills.
 I can’t but eat those vereneke without them now.

-Talking to no one in particular, but possibly everyone: They say I’m no good at eatin’ nothing from a cow.
+Talking to no one in particular, but possibly everyone, he continues: They say I’m no good at eatin’ nothing from a cow.
 Where’d they get such a notion?
 I come from farm stock and no one eats more cheese an’ milk than us.
 But Doc Jones, that English doc from the south, he gave Susie somethin’ that sure seems to work.
-So I’ll not complain and just take them as I’s told.
+So I’ll just take them as I’s told.
 Susie, I’m awaitin!